 In 1851, B. B. Gardner, a farmer, constructed a log cabin near Boonesville, in Albemarle County, on a north-sloping spur in the Blue Ridge Mountains overlooking Blackwell Hollow, where generations of his family had settled.
 The cabin, an I-house, is a rare survivor and unusual in that Gardner built it as a duplex with three floors of living space, achieved with 30-foot white oak logs and stones.
 An uncommon cabin form for its pre-Civil War era, it displays beaded flooring and ceiling joists, and finely crafted interior and exterior stonework in the chimneys.
 The north side chimney, reconstructed in 1985, has a fireplace on the main level, another on the top level; the south side chimney, of original masonry, also has a hearth on the main floor, the other in the basement.
 Sitting on its original foundation, the cabin underwent a major renovation in 1893 and remained occupied until 1964.
-It sat vacant until the current owners started rehabilitating it between 1983 and 1985, respecting its historic fabric while making improvements for livability, guided by Albemarle County’s building codes.
-A now-vanished barn stood about 100 yards west of the dwelling and a historic family graveyard lies about sixty yards north with unmarked headstones and footstones.
+The Gardner House sat vacant until the current owners started rehabilitating it between 1983 and 1985, respecting its historic fabric while making improvements for livability, guided by Albemarle County’s building codes.
+A now-vanished barn stood about 100 yards west of the Gardner House and a historic family graveyard lies about sixty yards north with unmarked headstones and footstones.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.